Ewan-Brown/SnakeNN/README.md

 or you can let the Neural Network trainer take place and keep improving its population.

 I made this project because I wanted to learn both JavaFX and how to use Neural Networks, and this project gave me a better understanding of both these things.
 Thanks [lestard](https://github.com/lestard) for helping me with the JavaFX part and for design inspiration!
+Here's lestard's [SnakeFX](https://github.com/lestard/SnakeFX) which I took inspiration from :)

 ![](https://github.com/NanoVash/SnakeNN/blob/master/screenshot.png)
 # Neural Network structure